indabax-za/indabax-za.github.io/content/news/2023-02-26 join-the-committee.md

 You will receive support from the directors of the Deep Learning IndabaX South Africa as well as the Deep Learning Indaba.

+### Indaba𝕏 and IJCAI 2023
+This year, the Indaba𝕏 is a Southern Africa affair and will also be co-located in Cape Town with the International Joint Conference on Artificial Intelligence ([IJCAI](https://ijcai-23.org/)) 2023.
+If you would like to be involved in the local committee for IJCAI, please reach out to them [directly](https://ijcai-23.org/).

+We encourage joint attendance of IJCAI and Indaba𝕏!

 ### APPLICATION PROCESS and IMPORTANT DATES